 A car allowance is a sum of money given to an employee for the upkeep of their company car.
 It may be included in their salary as an additional benefit.
-The money is then used to pay for goods and services related to maintenance of the car.
-This may include cleaning the car, fuel, inspections and repairs.
+The money is then used to pay for goods and services related to the maintenance of the car.
+This may consist of cleaning the car, fuel, inspections and repairs.

 These arrangements differ from employer to employer, but all terms are generally included in the contract of employment.
 The contract may include important information such as:

 - How fuel and other costs are to be paid

 - Whether the car can be used for purposes other than work